Daily Words of God: Knowing God | Excerpt 199

 g.
 And then there’s the majority of people, who find spiritual sustenance in God.
 Because they live in this world, they are without peace or happiness, and nowhere do they find comfort.
 After they find God, when they have seen and heard His words, in their hearts they are secretly joyful and elated.
 And why is that?
 They believe that they have finally found somewhere that will bring them happiness, that they have finally found a God who will give them spiritual sustenance.
 That is because, after they have accepted God and began following Him, they become happy, their lives are fulfilled, they are no longer like the unbelievers, who sleepwalk through life like animals, and they feel they have something to look forward to in life.
 Thus, they think that this God can satisfy their spiritual needs and bring great happiness in both mind and spirit.
 Without realizing it, they become unable to leave this God who gives them spiritual sustenance, who brings happiness to their spirit and whole family.
 They believe that the belief in God need do nothing more than bring them spiritual sustenance.

 Do the attitudes toward God of these various types of people exist among you?
 (They do.)
 If, in their belief in God, someone’s heart contains any of these attitudes, are they able to truly come before God?
-If someone has any of these attitudes in their heart, do they?
+If someone has any of these attitudes in their heart, do they believe in God?
 Do they believe in the unique God Himself?
 Since you do not believe in the unique God Himself, who do you believe in?
 If what you believe in is not the unique God Himself, it is possible you believe in an idol, or a great man, or a Bodhisattva, that you worship the Buddha in your heart.
 Moreover, it’s possible that you believe in an ordinary person.
 In sum, because of people’s various forms of belief and attitudes toward God, people place the God of their own cognition in their hearts, they impose their imagination upon God, they place their attitudes and imaginings about God side-by-side with the unique God Himself, and then they hold them up to be feted.
 What does it mean when people have such improper attitudes toward God?
 It means that they have rejected the true God Himself and worship a false God, and it means that at the same time as believing in God, they reject God, and oppose Him, and that they deny the existence of the true God.
 If people keep holding onto such forms of belief, what will be the consequence for them?
 With such forms of belief, are they able to draw ever closer to fulfilling God’s requirements?
 On the contrary, because of their conceptions and imaginings, these people will become ever further from God’s way, for the direction they seek is the opposite of the direction God requires of them.
 Have you ever heard of the story “going south by driving the chariot north”?
 This may well be a case of going south by driving the chariot north.
 If people believe in God in such a ludicrous way, then the harder you try, the further you will run from God.
 And so I admonish you this: Before you get going, you must first discern whether you are going in the right direction.
 Be targeted in your efforts, and be sure to ask yourselves, “Is the God I believe in the Ruler of all things?
 Is this God I believe in merely someone that gives me spiritual sustenance?
 Is He my idol?
 What does this God I believe in ask of me?
 Does God approve of everything I do?
 Is everything I do and pursue in the pursuit of knowing God?
 Is it in line with God’s requirements of me?
 Is the path I walk recognized and approved of by God?
 Is God satisfied with my faith?”
 You should often and repeatedly ask yourselves these questions.
 If you wish to pursue the knowledge of God, then you must have a clear consciousness and clear objectives before you can satisfy God.

 Other Types of Videos